isabelaclass/dio-boot/Desafio - ContaBanco/ContaBanco/README.md

 ## Folder Structure

-The application code is in 'src' folder.
+The application code is in `src` folder.

 The compiled output files will be generated in the `bin` folder by default.